Personal Injury Protection (PIP): What It Covers & Who Needs It

 • Coverage limits may not fully cover serious injuries

-• Some states have strict deadlines for filing PIP claims
+• Some states have strict claim filing deadlines (e.g., 30 days in New York)

-Understanding your full picture — including bodily injury liability coverage and liability car insurance — helps ensure you're not over- or under-insured.
+Understanding your full picture — including bodily injury liability coverage — helps ensure you're not over- or under-insured.
 PIP is one piece of a well-rounded policy.
+You can also explore MedPay as a complementary option if you want additional medical coverage at a lower cost.
+For a deeper look at the tort vs. no-fault systems, see our guide on which system your state uses.

 Smart Savings Made Simple!